Evidence and Learning

 Evidence about outcomes in children’s services

 The Talking Hope Report, published in 2019 by CYCJ at Strathclyde University, reports on findings from a project based in one of Scotland’s secure care centres for young people.
-It involved diverse agencies including CAMHS and social work services, as well as secure care staff and most importantly the young people resident in and with experience of secure care in collaborative conversations about hope, outcomes and transitions.
+It involved diverse agencies including CAMHS and social work, as well as secure care staff and most importantly the young people resident in and with experience of secure care in conversations about hope, outcomes and transitions.

 An earlier Scottish Government report exploring an outcomes focused model for disabled children combining the overarching childrens outcomes policy GIRFEC and associated SHANARRI Indicators with Talking Point principles